ProfMonkey07/procedural-weapon-generation/README.md

- if you create a sword with two objects, a blade and a hilt. add the script to the hilt and then drag into the slots the blade and a particle emmiter. when it is running you can press spacebar to generate a sword. if anyone has reccomendations please tell me because I have no idea where to go with this next.
+ if you create a sword with two objects, a blade and a hilt. add the script to the hilt and then drag into the slots the blade and a particle emmiter. when it is running you can press spacebar to generate a sword. if anyone has reccomendations please tell me because I have no idea where to go with this next. also you are free to use this as you wish.